zioCristia/task-allocation-genetic-algorithm/README.md

 - Optimize energy consumption algorithm
 - Better use of OOP with for example of a Population class
 - Use environement class for stockig of uavs, tasks of ga algo
-- Use of object insted of number index for tasks and uavs
+- Use of Task object insted of number index for tasks and uavs
 - Work with lists of Chromosomes insted of Individuals, use them only after the evaluation
-- Convert automatically chromosomes index list in int
+- Rethink of a better way to initialize the population of GA, we do too many operations not anymore needed
+- Separate Uav with a parent class UavDeployed to differenciate the basic uav characteristic and functionalities and the use itself of the Uav (with for example position, currentTaks, currentTrajectTime,...)